Shopping center: Types

-General-purpose shopping centers
+General-purpose

-Superregional mall / mega-mall
+Multiregional

-A superregional mall is, per the International Council of Shopping Centers, in the US a shopping mall with over 800000 sqft of gross leasable area, three or more anchors, mass merchant, more variety, fashion apparel, and serves as the dominant shopping venue for the region (25 miles) in which it is located.
+A superregional-scale center is commonly called a city centre.
+According to the International Council of Shopping Centers it is over 800000 sqft of gross leasable area.
+These have three or more anchors, mass and varied merchant trade and serves as the dominant venue for the region (25 miles) in which it is located.

-Note that ICSC defines malls above 800000 sqft net leasable area in Asia-Pacific as mega-malls.
+Note that ICSC defines indoor centers above 800000 sqft net leasable area in Asia-Pacific as mega-malls.

-Regional mall
+Regional

-A regional mall is, per the International Council of Shopping Centers, in the United States, a shopping mall which is designed to service a larger area than a conventional shopping mall.
-As such, it is typically larger with 400000 sqft to 800000 sqft gross leasable area with at least two anchor stores and offers a wider selection of stores.
-Given their wider service area, these malls tend to have higher-end stores that need a larger area in order for their services to be profitable but may have discount department stores.
-Regional malls are also found as tourist attractions in vacation areas.
+A regional-scale shopping centre (commonly known as a town centre) is typically larger with 400000 sqft to 800000 sqft gross leasable area with at least two anchor stores and offers a wider selection of stores.
+Given their wider service area, these tend to have higher-end stores (department stores) that need a larger area in order for their services to be profitable.
+Regional centres have tourist attractions, education and hospitality areas.

+Indoor centres are commonly called Shopping Malls in the U.S. or Shopping Centres in Commonwealth English.

-Community shopping center
+Community

-Community shopping centers (also known as large neighborhood centers offer a wider range of goods.
-They usually feature two anchor stores which are larger than that of a smaller neighborhood centers, e.g. a discount department store.
-They may also follow a strip configuration, or may be L- or U-shaped.
+Community-scale shopping centres are commonly called Main Streets, High Streets or town squares in wider centres or in English-speaking Europe as retail parks for certain centres.
+These offer a wider range of goods and has two anchor supermarkets or discount department stores.
+They may also follow a parallel configuration, or may be L- or U-shaped.
 Community centers usually feature a retail area of 100000 to 350000 sqft and serve a primary area of 3 to 6 mi.

-In the U.K. and Europe these would be considered retail parks.